agnesriby-21/superstore-sales-dashboard/README.md

 ## Key Insights

-- **Sales increased consistently** from 2014 to 2016, with a decline in 2017 driven by lower regional performance.
+- **Sales increased steadily from 2014–2016.
+The apparent drop in 2017 is due to partial-year data rather than an actual decline.
 - **Technology and Office Supplies** contributed the most to profitability, while some Furniture subcategories generated losses.
 - **Consumer segment** accounted for the largest share of sales.
 - **States such as New York and California** produced the highest profit contribution.